← All posts

 4. Use designers who have stamped restaurant work.
 A residential architect doing their first food space will miss the kitchen-to-dining fire separation, the barrier-free turning radius, and the exhaust math — and you'll find out at revision two.

 5. Track every reviewer comment in one document.
 Respond to all of them in one resubmission, not three.
-Each round is a week you don't get back.
+Each round is time you don't get back.

 FAQ

 Q: Do I need a permit if I'm just refreshing finishes?
 A: If you're only painting, swapping seating, and updating signage that fits the existing sign permit, you usually don't need a building permit.
 The moment you touch plumbing, electrical, the hood, a wall, or the washroom layout, you do.
-When in doubt, the city's customer-service line will tell you in five minutes — and if you're changing the cooking line at all, public health needs to see the plan regardless.
+When in doubt, the city's customer-service line will tell you.
+If you're changing the cooking line at all, public health needs to see the plan regardless.

-Q: Will my Mississauga liquor license transfer to a Toronto location?
-A: No — a liquor license is tied to the specific premises.
-When you open a second location or move, the new address goes through its own application with the provincial liquor licensing body.
+Q: Will my Mississauga liquor licence transfer to a Toronto location?
+A: No — an AGCO liquor sales licence is tied to the specific premises.
+When you open a second location or move, the new address goes through its own application.
 The owner background check carries over, which speeds the new application, but the address-level approval is fresh every time.
+Confirm current AGCO application requirements before filing.

-Q: Can I start demo before the building permit is issued?
+Q: Can I start demolition before the building permit is issued?
 A: No. Demolition that touches anything structural, mechanical, electrical, or plumbing requires the permit first.
-Cosmetic demo — pulling old furniture, taking down decor — is usually fine, but anything past that risks an order to comply and a fine, and the city does drive past restaurant projects in progress.
+Cosmetic demo — pulling old furniture, taking down decor — is usually fine, but anything past that risks an order to comply and a fine.

 Q: How long does the public health pre-opening inspection take to book?
-A: 1 to 2 weeks of lead time in Toronto, Peel, and York.
-We book it the moment we have a credible opening date, then push the date if we slip — which is faster than booking late and waiting for the next slot.
+A: Plan on 1 to 2 weeks of lead time in Toronto, Peel, and York.
+Book it the moment you have a credible opening date, then push the date if the schedule slips — that's faster than booking late and waiting for the next slot.

 Q: Do I need a separate permit for my hood?
 A: The hood is part of the building permit, not its own application.
-The fire inspector signs off the hood and the suppression at the pre-opening walk, and the gas inspector signs off any gas connected to the equipment under it.
-The work itself flows through the building permit your architect filed.
+The fire inspector signs off the hood and the suppression at the pre-opening walk, and any gas work to appliances under the hood is handled by your fuels contractor or gas technician with the appropriate inspections and approvals.

 Q: What if my landlord says the space is "restaurant-ready"?
 A: That phrase means different things to different landlords.
 We've walked spaces called restaurant-ready that had no grease interceptor, an electrical service too small for a real cooking line, and a hood that wouldn't pass a fire walk.
 Read the work letter, then walk the space with a contractor before you sign — every assumption you make at lease signing is a number on your bill later.

 Q: Does Buildup file the permits, or does my architect?
-A: The architect's stamp goes on the drawings; we coordinate the package, file with the city, track every reviewer comment, and run the inspections through to final occupancy.
-That's the pre-construction and permit coordination service — one person owning the seven agencies so you're running your business, not chasing inboxes.
+A: The permit applications themselves are submitted by your architect or permit consultant — their stamp goes on the drawings.
+Buildup coordinates the construction-side work so the mechanical, fire-suppression, plumbing, electrical, and gas details match the approved drawings, and we run the inspections through to final occupancy.
 More on how the work splits is on our FAQ page.

-Get a real permit timeline for your space
+Get a real permit plan for your space

 The right permit plan depends on which city you're in, what the previous tenant left behind, and what your concept needs from the cooking line.
-Send us the address and the menu and we'll come back with a timeline keyed to the seven approvals — or call 647-477-7999 or tell us about your project and we'll schedule a site walk this week.
+Send us the address and the menu and we'll come back with a coordinated construction-side plan keyed to the seven approvals — call 647-477-7999 or tell us about your project and we'll schedule a site walk this week.
 Email info@buildupcontracting.ca.